 It is possible to have an allocated pension and receive the government’s Age Pension.
 The value of various assets you have can determine whether you’re eligible for the Age Pension.
-And your income can then affect the amount you receive in Age Pension payments, if you are eligible.
+And your income can then affect the amount you receive in Age Pension payments if you are eligible.

 Allocated pensions are generally subject to the deeming rules for income test purposes, which means they are assessed the same way as financial assets (like cash, shares and managed funds).
-Under these rules all financial investments are assumed to earn a certain rate of income regardless of how much income is actually generated.
+Under these rules, all financial investments are assumed to earn a certain rate of income regardless of how much income is actually generated.

-The benefit of this is that when Centrelink assesses eligibility for Age Pension payments and other government benefits for those with an allocated pension, the level of income payments received from the allocated pension may be higher than the amount that is classified assessable income under the income test.
+The benefit of this is that when Centrelink assesses eligibility for Age Pension payments and other government benefits for those with an allocated pension, the level of income payments received from the allocated pension may be higher than the amount that is classified as assessable income under the income test.

 What you need to know

 This information is provided by Invest Blue Limited (ABN 91 100 874 744).
 The information contained in this article is of general nature only and does not take into account the objectives, financial situation or needs of any particular person.
 Therefore, before making any decision, you should consider the appropriateness of the advice with regards to those matters and seek personal financial, tax and/or legal advice prior to acting on this information.
 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relations to products and services provided to you.